Jim Garlow: Political activities

 Prior to the 2016 election, Garlow went on the campaign trail for Donald Trump.
-One appearance was on the WallBuilders Live radio program.
-He explained that "Religious Right pastor Jim Garlow was a guest on today's episode of the WallBuilders Live radio program, where he told host Rick Green that any Christian who has prayed and decided that they cannot vote for Donald Trump needs to 'pray some more' because by refusing to vote for him, they are helping to elect 'Jezebel 2.0,' Hillary Clinton."
-Jezebel was a figure in the bible who is reported to have led the people to abandon the worship of Yahweh and instead worship the deities Baal and Asherah.
-Garlow went on to explain that Christians who don't support Trump are comparable to those who failed to resist Nazism in Germany.
+One appearance was on the WallBuilders Live! radio program.
+Garlow "told host Rick Green that any Christian who has prayed and decided that they cannot vote for Donald Trump needs to 'pray some more' because by refusing to vote for him, they are helping to elect 'Jezebel 2.0,' Hillary Clinton."
+Jezebel was a biblical figure who is reported to have led the people to abandon the worship of Yahweh and instead worship the deities Baal and Asherah.
+Garlow went on to explain that Christians who do not support Trump are comparable to those who failed to resist Nazism in Germany.
 "It's like the Christians in Germany who eventually knew what was happening to the Jews as they were being gassed," Garlow said.
 "They knew it and they stayed silent."
 History remembers people like Dietrich Bonhoeffer, Garlow said, but there is eternal shame on "all those silent Christians that didn't say anything about the Jews being killed [because] they had no guts, they had no courage, they had no boldness and they would not stand for truth."

 Message and beliefs

 Garlow participating in a Washington A Man of Prayer event at the US Capitol with Republican Congresspeople, compared himself and the others present to a re-embodiment in their persons of the "Burning Bush".
-The Burning Bush is a reference in the Bible to God manifesting Himself to Moses on Mt.
+The Burning Bush is a reference in the Bible to God manifesting himself to Moses on Mt.
 Sinai.
 Garlow continued by saying that their gathering was likely to change policy in Heaven as well as on Earth by declaring that future historians just might look back on the prayers that had been offered by dozens of members of Congress and conclude that they had caused a "shift in the heavenly realm" that led to nationwide revival.
 Garlow has previously claimed that his prayer gatherings led to the passage of California's Proposition 8, the anti-gay amendment that was later overturned by the courts.

-Explaining his position to the far right of evangelicals in America, Garlow has suggested that the term "evangelical" should be abandoned by religious conservatives in favor of the term "authentically biblical Christians".
+Explaining his position to the far right of evangelicals in America, Garlow has suggested that the term evangelical should be abandoned by religious conservatives in favor of the term "authentically biblical Christians".
 He questioned whether liberal evangelicals truly believe in the Bible.
 "I would question whether or not everyone believes the Bible in the way they may have at one point," he said.
 "Just look at how they're capitulating on the definition of marriage and their view of homosexuality.
 There's a lot of capitulation, a lot of Neville Chamberlain evangelicals out there."
-He suggested that religious conservatives may have to "abandon" the term "evangelical" altogether and "coin a new phrase" like "ABC, authentically biblical Christians."
+He suggested that religious conservatives may have to "abandon" the term evangelical altogether and "coin a new phrase" like "ABC, authentically biblical Christians."